pnavais/state-machine/README.md

                 }).build();
  ```

 In this case, the lambda function specified when leaving state A will be executed for any message received.
-The transition can be either accepted/rejected depending on the supplied Status (predefined PROCEED/ABORT or custom with a given valid status).
+The transition can be either accepted/rejected depending on the supplied Status (predefined PROCEED/ABORT or custom with a given valid boolean status flag).

 #### Message-scoped filters